Low-Carb Zucchini and Green Chile Breakfast Casserole (Video)

 Low-Carb Green Chile and Cheese Egg Muffins ~ Kalyn’s Kitchen

 This recipe has been added to a new category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!

-- 1/2 cup cottage cheese, rinsed and drained well (Use more cottage cheese if you’d like; either low-fat or full-fat cottage cheese is fine.)
+- 1/2 cup cottage cheese, rinsed and drained well (see notes)

-- 1 or 2 medium zucchini, about 8 inches long (or even more)
+- 1 medium zucchini, about 8 inches long (or even more)